jCosta16/Soccer_Dashboard/README.md

 # Brazil & USA Soccer Leagues

-For this project I build a web application that scrapes data from a webpage  displays the information in a single HTML page.
+For this project I build code that scrapes data from a webpage and displays the information in a HTML page.

 ### Applied Technologies
 * Python